MikeDigitize/JSFundamentals/README.md

 ## Context

-Context in JavaScript is defined at runtime, after the compilation stage.
+Context, like dynamic scope, in JavaScript is defined at runtime, after the compilation stage.
 Every function, when executing, has a reference to its execution context.
-JavaScript stores this reference using the keyword <code>this</code>.
+JavaScript stores this reference as the keyword <code>this</code>.
 Context can be defined organically or artificially in JavaScript.
 Consider the following example:

 ```html
 <button id="add" data-value="0">Add 1</button>